tenth10th/instapoker/README.md

 pytest --level 1 --email
 ```

-Once you've done the work, and written your own tests (running `pytest` alone will target
-your unit tests), you can run the level 1 integration tests:
+Once you've done the work, and gotten your own unit tests passing, you can run the level 1 integration tests:

 ```
 pytest --level 1